brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 By routing traffic through multiple nodes, the network increased the anonymity set, enhancing user privacy against surveillance.

+### APT (Advanced Persistent Threat)
+**Definition:**
+APT refers to organized, long-term cyber attacks often carried out by state-sponsored or highly skilled threat groups.
+The goal is to infiltrate a system and remain undetected for an extended period.

+**Example Usage:**
+The APT group infiltrated energy sector networks and collected data for several months.

 ### APT Attribution
 **Definition:**
 The process of assigning (attributing) an Advanced Persistent Threat (APT) attack to a specific individual, group, or state-sponsored actor.
 This involves analyzing malicious software, infrastructure, and TTPs to determine which APT group or threat actor is behind the operation.